-2.2.2.
-Shares
+2.2.2 Shares

-Shares of different Classes may from time to time be issued in respect of each Sub-fund.
-The differences between Classes may be the minimum subscription, the minimum holding, the charges to be borne and/or the Class currency, as detailed in Appendix I. In most cases either net or gross income Shares or net or gross accumulation Shares are offered.
+Shares of different Classes may from time to time be issued in respect of each Subfund.
+The differences between Classes may be the minimum subscription, the minimum holding, the charges to be borne and/or the Class currency, as detailed in Appendix I. In most cases either income Shares or accumulation Shares are offered.
 The Classes currently available in each Sub-fund are set out in Appendix I.

 Further Classes of Share may be established from time to time by the ACD with the approval of the FCA, the agreement of the Depositary and in accordance with the Instrument of Incorporation and the Regulations.
-On the introduction of any new Sub-fund or Class a revised prospectus will be prepared, setting out the details of each Sub-fund or Class.
+On the introduction of any new Subfund or Class a revised prospectus will be prepared, setting out the details of each Subfund or Class.